 I know many people will find it odd that I reach the conclusion that an anti-West, socialist, revolutionary government is a relatively welcoming investment destination, but it’s my mission to remain objective.

 There is no predicting how the government will manage the coming global crisis.
 But looking at its track record, and anticipating the trillions of Dollars and Euros that will be printed in the West, despite already failing social security systems and booming debt levels, Nicaragua is not a bad investment destination for a small part of your assets.

 Just don’t over-expose yourself as the risk related to the coming global recession and existing sanctions remains very high.
 Timing is key.
 Maybe it’s worth waiting until the Nicaraguan 2021 general elections.

 I’m happily stuck here for a while, so I will write more research articles on Nicaragua.
-The next one is on the local real estate market.
-Feel free to get in touch with me if you want the contact information of good, local partners in Nicaragua.
+Click here for my article on real estate in Granada and San Juan Del Sur.
+Feel free to get in touch with me if you want the contact information of a good buyer’s agent.
 There are currently real estate fire sales happening in beach towns and touristic towns.

 *a consulting session is a discussion about your portfolio and objectives.
 It does not constitute legal, financial, tax or investment advice.